 I adapted this recipe from a recipe in the Gourmet Our Way cookbook which is a cookbook put out by the Cascia Hill Preparatory School in Tulsa Oklahoma.
 It is a home-run of a community cookbook.
 My friend Courtney gave me this book and I will be forever grateful.
 I have so many sticky notes stuck in it that it looks ridiculous.
 It is easy to collect too many community cookbooks, or any kind of cookbook.
 I am definitely guilty of that.
 Often I go through one and see 4 or 5 things I want to try.
 That is not a good ratio considering how little space I have, and that my dining room is turning into a cooking research center.
 I have tagged no fewer than 20 so far in this book and I suspect I will end up trying far more than that.
 If you can get your hands on a copy of this, do it.
 They are reasonable, realistic, doable and delicious recipes.

-In a 9″ X 13″ casserole dish, layer as follows: (don’t go by the photos alone or you will miss the 2nd tortilla step)
+- In a 9″ X 13″ casserole dish, layer as follows: (don’t go by the photos alone or you will miss the 2nd tortilla step): ⅓ of bean mixture, 6 tortillas (overlap is OK), ½ of cheese, ⅓ of bean mixture, 6 tortillas, ⅓ of bean mixture, pour the tomato sauce on top of the casserole (especially around the edges.

 The original recipe suggests garnishes such as lettuce, diced tomatoes, olives and green onions.
 I kept it very simple and served it with sour cream and halved avocados covered in lime juice.
 But you might enjoy going all out with it.
 I also strongly considered adding one more can of beans and at least a half a can more tomatoes to the recipe.
 This would just beef up the filling a little.
 But it was absolutely fine with 2 cans.
 I also think you could put shredded chicken in it and it would be superb.
 But you might need to add more tomatoes for that, as well.